-Our water supply is designed to be secure but there will be times under prolonged drought conditions when Shoalhaven Water will be forced to restrict water usage in order to preserve the City’s supplies to meet essential needs.
+Our water supply is designed to be secure but there will be times under prolonged drought conditions when Shoalhaven Water are required to restrict water usage in order to preserve the City’s supplies to meet essential needs.
 The water supply scheme and Council's Drought Management Plan is driven by defined trigger points based on consumption, storage and weather factors.

 In general terms water usage will involve restrictions on:

 - Garden and/or lawn watering (including new turf)

 - Use of sprinklers, drip irrigation and unattended hoses

 - Washing down paved areas or hard surfaces

 - Washing of vehicles, boats and caravans

 To find out what water related activities are restricted during water restrictions follow these links:

 Business Related Water Restriction Levels